 - 1. As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made, with a certain level of assurance (the assurance activities specified in the claimed PPs and performed by the evaluation team). - 2.
 This evaluation covers only the specific device models, operating system editions, and software versions identified in this document, and not any earlier or later versions released or in process.
 For example, functionality that is offered in Windows 10 Home edition was not evaluated. - 3.
 The evaluation of security functionality of the product was limited to the functionality specified in the claimed PPs.
 Any additional security related functional capabilities of the product were not covered by this evaluation.
 Any additional non-security related functional capabilities of the product, even those described in the ST, were not covered by this evaluation. - 4.
-Accordingly, the functionality offered by applications outside the Windows Store was not tested.
-The MDFPP has requirements it places on TOE system services that applications can leverage and this evaluation used only apps from the Windows Store to comply with those requirements.
-In particular, users and administrators should install applications from the Windows Store or via an MDM; otherwise the device will be outside the evaluated configuration. - 5.
-At the time of this evaluation, the native IPsec functionality provided by Windows 10 had not been evaluated against the VPN Client Protection Profile.
+Accordingly, the functionality offered by applications other than Universal Windows Applications running in Application Containers was not tested.
+The MDFPP has requirements it places on TOE system services that applications can leverage and this evaluation used only Universal Windows Applications, which may be obtained from the Windows Store.
+In particular, users and administrators should install only Universal Windows Applications, otherwise the device will be outside the evaluated configuration. - 5.
+Biometric, PIN-based, and other secondary authentication mechanisms, such as picture password, PIN, and Windows Hello, were not tested, and are therefore out of scope. - 6.
+At the time of this evaluation, the native IPsec functionality provided by Windows 10 November 2015 Update had not been evaluated against the VPN Client Protection Profile.
 This evaluation makes no statements about the future success or failure of such an evaluation.
-The native IPsec client is included in the TOE as distributed and is used to meet IPsec requirements mandated by the MDFPP, but the TOE has not been evaluated as a VPN Client.
-Sponsors and customers needing an evaluated VPN Client should look for a separate evaluation of that functionality. - 6.
+The native IPsec client is included in the TOE as distributed and is utilized to meet IPsec requirements mandated by the MDFPP, but the TOE has not been evaluated as a VPN Client.
+Sponsors and customers needing an evaluated VPN Client should look for a separate evaluation of that functionality. - 7.
 Device manufacturers, OS developers, and mobile carriers provide many applications that provide capabilities outside of what is required in the MDF PP. AVA_VAN.1 in Section 6.6 of MDFPP V2.0 limits the scope of vulnerability search activities.
-Hence, identifying and inspecting data collected and transmitted by applications is beyond the scope of MDFPP V2.0. - 7.
-This evaluation did not specifically search for, nor attempt to exploit, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious"
+Hence, identifying and inspecting data collected and transmitted by applications is beyond the scope of MDFPP V2.0.